Purposes of sentencing

 The non-parole period and rehabilitation

-The parole system is an important influence for reform of those in gaol, a basis of hope for earlier release and an incentive for rehabilitation of the offender: Bugmy v The Queen (1990) 169 CLR 525 at 536.
+The parole system is an important influence for reform of those in gaol, a basis of hope for earlier release and an incentive for the offender’s rehabilitation: Bugmy v The Queen (1990) 169 CLR 525 at 536.
 Non-parole periods are to be seen as a mitigation of punishment in favour of rehabilitation through conditional freedom by parole, once the sentencing judge has determined the minimum period of custody appropriate to the circumstances of the offence: Bugmy v The Queen at 536.

 Rehabilitation cannot be used to justify longer sentences